Circumstances affecting your studies.

-If you have a disability, chronic illness or mental health issues, you may need special services or guidance during your studies.
-We can help you to get the best out of yourself and your studies, such as by granting you extra time to take an examination or allowing the use of a laptop with speech software.
-We also offer all kinds of training courses, for example on planning and organizing your studies or dealing with stress and fear of failure.
-In addition, it is possible to agree on an adjusted study schedule and to receive an exemption from the binding recommendation.
+We can help you get the best out of yourself and your studies.
+For example, by granting you extra time to take an exam or allowing you to use a laptop with speech software.
+It is also possible to agree on an adjusted study schedule and to get an exception for the binding recommendation.
 But how do you arrange this?
-We can help you with tips and information on how to apply for extra support as a (prospective) student.
+We help you with tips and information on how to apply for extra support as a (prospective) student.

 What is your situation?